 Was two talks from Dr Marion Byrne at yourtown:

-• One shared the findings from the Your Voice project and report:
+- One shared the findings from the Your Voice project and repor t:

 Your Voice champions the voices of young people on key issues and opportunity spaces for reform, from mental health to government, education and employment.
 The feedback, data and recommendations from the report are powerful insights that many organisations can draw from.
 One of the recommendations that stood out was the call to co-design youth-specific communication strategies in partnership with young people, so government policies, processes and support are accessible to youth of all ages, backgrounds, and needs.
-This is really important for us at Today, and reflects the powerful impact we’ve seen when young people’s voices shape their own communications, in projects such as Crushed but okay with the Alannah and Madeleine Foundation.
+This is really important for us at Today, and reflects the powerful impact we’ve seen when young people’s voices shape their own communications, in projects such as Crushed but okay with the Alannah and Madeleine Foundation. - The second talk was on your town more broadly. yourtown has over 32 years of expertise supporting children and young people and building insight on their needs and help-seeking behaviour.
+Marion shared great insights into what the current blockers are for children in accessing services and what yourtown is doing to help address this, from building safe and accessible services, addressing long-term workforce sustainability, and equipping a younger generation to be skilled in virtual counselling areas.

 And the Helping Minds talk:

 “They talked through the Pieces film they have created in collaboration with Third Storey Pictures, Factor 30 Films and Australian Cultural Fund.
 I loved their co-designed script and unique approach to growing awareness and engagement with mental health.
 The film doesn't name any diagnoses, and tells the story of 'a group of interconnected people living with mental illness that undertake an art therapy class that transforms not only their lives but the life of their teacher.'
-Debbie Childs, CEO of Helping Minds spoke brilliantly about the need to take innovative approaches to achieve new outcomes.”
+Debbie Childs , CEO of Helping Minds spoke brilliantly about the need to take innovative approaches to achieve new outcomes.”

 We’d like to thank the Australian and New Zealand Mental Health Association for running the conference, including Talitha Natt and the Partnerships team who were a brilliant support and collaborator for the event.